astroprofsmith/intromodern.github.io/_sources/c2postulates.md

 Once you have a clock, the pattern of its repetition defines a cycle, and we can split that cycle up into convenient segments and assign a number to each one.
 As the clock goes through its cycle, the numbers change, and any particular number is called a "clock reading".
+If we represent a clock reading in general by the letter $t$, then a particular clock reading might be $t_1$ or $t_2$, or "10.5 s" or 15:30 on a 24 hour clock.
 The difference between any two clock readings is called a "time interval" or a "duration".

 It's important to keep these two concepts distinct, as often in casual language both "clock reading" and "duration" get referred to as